Clayharms/Portfolio/README.md

 * Currently working on completing a course on Python from DataCamp as well as with codewithmosh.com
 * Expected completion based on daily average study time is end of May 2023

-Feel free to check out these projects and provide any feedback you may have.
-Thank you for visiting my portfolio!